spencermountain/dumpster-dip/README.md

     /Hilary_Clinton.txt
 ```

-Although the directory names are meaningless, the advantage of this format is that files will be distributed evenly, instead of piling-up in the 'E' directory.
+Although these directory names are meaningless, the advantage of this format is that files will be distributed evenly, instead of piling-up in the 'E' directory.

 This is the same scheme that wikipedia does internally.